-Vicar – Fr John Moore, BA, MBA, DHECT
+Vicar – Fr John Moore, BA, MBA, MA, DHECT

 Fr John Moore is Vice-Dean of Guersney and Vicar of St Stephen’s Church.
 He also serves as Assistant Diocesan Director of Ordinands for the Diocese of Salisbury and is the Bishop’s Representative in Guernsey for the Ministry of Deliverance.

 Fr John was ordained in the Church of England following an initial career in business which led him to specialise in corporate and financial communications.
 Following studies within the Cambridge Theological Federation, he was ordained in the Diocese in Europe and served at St Michael’s Church, Paris from 2008 until 2015.
 During that time, he also served as Prison Chaplain and Hospital Chaplain to two different French institutions.